nbros652/LUKS-guided-manual-partitioning/README.md

 In addition, LGMP creates some useful scripts on the desktop that can be used to change the encryption passphrase or recover from a forgotten passphrase, recover from corrupted LUKS headers, and reinstall to the same encrypted setup, keeping /home intact.

 Simply copy the LGMP.sh script to a system running a Live Ubuntu OS from USB or DVD, and run it.
 It will walk you through the process step-by-step.
 Have multiple disks and you want to install to /dev/sdb?
 No problem.
 The script can handle that.

+This script has been tested on the following Ubuntu OSs:
+  * 18.04
+  * 20.04